Quill feather

 Once you’ve launched your brand, it’s all about keeping things on track and watching how customers respond.
 Consistency is vital to a successful brand strategy.
 Over time, the right brand strategy will improve your marketing efforts, customer and employee retention, and much more.

 Put together a brand style guide — like the one we created for Good Foods — and distribute it to your team and any external partners.
-This will help ensure future updates will be consistent with your new brand strategy.
+This will help ensure brand consistency.

 You should also conduct ongoing branding audits to ensure all efforts stay on brand and everything runs smoothly.